15 Visualization

 The aesthetics argument serves as a statement of how data are mapped to “marks” on the plot.
 This transparent mapping makes it very easy to explore different plot types by changing that aes() statement, as we’ll see below.

-As an example, we will consider the data from Stiller, Goodman, and Frank (2015) that we explored back in Chapter 7.
-Because this experiment was a developmental study, the primary independent variable of interest was the age group of participants (ages 2, 3, or 4).
+As an example, we will consider the data from Stiller, Goodman, and Frank (2015) that we explored back in chapter 7.
+Because this experiment was a developmental study, the primary independent variable of interest was the age group of participants (ages two, three, or four).
 So age gets assigned to the horizontal (x) axis.
-The dependent variable is accuracy: the proportion of trials that a participant made the correct response (out of 4 trials).
+The dependent variable is accuracy: the proportion of trials that a participant made the correct response (out of four trials).
 So accuracy goes on the vertical (y) axis.
-Now, we have two other variables that we might want to show: the condition (experimental vs. control) and the type of stimuli (houses, beds, and plates of pasta).
+Now, we have two other variables that we might want to show: the condition (experimental vs control) and the type of stimuli (houses, beds, and plates of pasta).
 When we think about it, though, only condition is central to exposing the design.
 While we might be interested in whether some types of stimuli are systematically easier or harder than others, condition is more central for understanding the logic of the study.

 As a reminder, here’s our code for loading the Stiller, Goodman, and Frank (2015) data: